samuelburbulla/trafo-pinn/README.md

 # TRAFO-PINN

-Physics-informed neural networks on transformed geometries.
+Physics-informed neural networks for transformed geometries and manifolds.

 ## Content